 A few years later, in July of 2020, determined to get the bill removed from her credit report, Lex made seven calls, trying to find the owner of the debt and get it resolved.
 Because the bill had been sold between agencies, she never was able to find the owner of the debt.
 But lucky for her, she found a collection agent who was requested a courtesy removal and in November 2020, more than four years after the $114 bill was sent, it finally fell off her credit report.
 Her credit score improved 78 points.

 At this point, Lex experienced a second wake-up call, as she realized that paying medical bills is way too complicated and that it costs doctors significant revenue.
 The current system is broken, Lex began to think.
-It shouldn't require a call from a debt collector, or an alert from Credit Karma, for a physician to get paid.
+It shouldn't require a call from a debt collector, or an alert from Credit Karma, for a provider to get paid.
 It shouldn't require a phone call or a stamp and envelope to pay a bill.
 It should be easier.

 Lex's doctor hadn't been paid for a bill that Lex was willing to pay, and now Lex's doctor would never see all 44 of those dollars.
 A significant portion of that bill would go directly into the pockets of debt collectors.
 She began to see that even patients who wanted to pay their bills–and in many circumstances could pay their bills–could still get caught up in a medical debt spiral.
 And these realizations told Lex that patients needed a better solution.